 Industrial minerals include construction aggregate (sand, gravel and crushed stone), peat, kaolin clay, dimension stone, landscape stone, and silica sand.
 Aggregate mining operations occur in nearly every county in Minnesota.
 Aggregate materials are the essential elements of a variety of construction products, such as concrete.
 Bedrock quarries are mined to make crushed stone for construction aggregate uses.
 There are quarries in bedrock types such as dolomite, quartzite, granite, gabbro, and gneiss.
 Kaolin clay is mined in the Minnesota River Valley and is used in making cement, bricks and tiles.
 Silica sand, a fine sand composed of quartz, is mined in the southeastern part of Minnesota.
 Its uses include glass-making, a source of silicon, and in improving flow in oil wells.
 Dimension stone includes granite, gabbro, quartzite and carbonate rock types, which are used in the construction of homes, buildings and monuments.
 Peat is formed by partially decomposing plant material in wet environments, such as bogs or fens, and is used primarily as a soil amendment.

 Q: What resources are available for researching the geology and mineralogy of Minnesota?

-- Hibbing Drill Core Library: Over two million feet of mineral samples available for analysis.
+- Hibbing Drill Core Library: Over three million feet of mineral samples available for analysis.
 (One of the finest facilities of its kind in the world.)
 Call the Division of Lands and Minerals Hibbing Office - 218-231-8484.
 You can also visit the DNR's Drill Core Library webpage.

 - University of Minnesota Minnesota Geological Survey and Natural Resources Research Institute : Information on mineral resources.